syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/ContextMenu.md

 ''' <summary>
 ''' /// <summary>
-''' Occurs when Close all but this menu item is clicked.
+''' Occurs when Close All But This Menu item is clicked.
 ''' </summary>
 Private Sub OnCloseAllMenuClicked(ByVal sender As Object, ByVal e As EventArgs)
 	Dim tabs = tabbedFormControl.Tabs.OfType(Of TabPageAdv)()